Revenge Bedtime Procrastination: What It Is and How to Fix It

 We’ve all had one of those days before.
 Your alarm didn’t go off, you arrived late to work, and spent the workday in meetings while your workload piled higher and higher — and of course, getting home didn’t offer any reprieve thanks to kids, chores, extracurriculars, or whatever else it is that fills your free time.

 After a day like that it’s only natural to want some time to wind down and decompress.
 Many of us make sure we find that time… when we should be sleeping.
 That behavior is so common, there’s actually a name for it: revenge bedtime procrastination.

-Revenge bedtime procrastination is the term that describes putting off bedtime in response to a hectic or stressful day.
-Beyond putting off sleep just to get a moment of waking peace to ourselves after a long and stressful day, it’s thought that people push off bedtime due to a lack of self-control, which may be something a person is prone to or caused by a particular situation.
+Clearly, a main cause of revenge bedtime procrastination stems from the need for some time to ourselves.
+But beyond putting off sleep just to get a moment of waking peace to ourselves after a long and stressful day, it’s thought that people push off bedtime due to a lack of self-control, which may be something a person is prone to or caused by a particular situation.